WHO IS ELIGIBLE?

 WHAT IS THE PROCESS?

-Applicants should request an application packet by email or post.
+Applicants can access the Veteran Application here.
 This application will ask general information, and give us permission to contact a chosen health care provider and conduct a background check.
 Applicants should be notified within two weeks if they have been chosen for the next step.

 After a favorable review of the application, Operation Delta Dog will schedule an in-person interview with our Veteran Caseworker and members of the training staff.
 This will allow us to learn more about your goals and what needs the program can meet.
 This interview takes place at our Hollis, NH training facility.